Add A Virtual Live Auction To Your Online Auction Fundraiser

 Currently, the need for social distancing is preventing almost all of our customers from holding gala auctions.
 Some are postponing; most are converting their gala to an online auction.
 Some of those are adding in a Virtual Live Auction to the mix.
 Let’s talk about these, and the way that they work.

-First, let’s talk about Online Auctions: these are available to all SchoolAuction.net, Tofino Auctions, and PartySupporters customers, regardless of subscription type.
-Online auctions can be bid on from any device with a web browser – computers, tablets, or phones. (“Mobile Bidding” is not included in our Standard Subscription – but that’s kind of confusing – when we use the term “Mobile Bidding” we are referring to smartphone bidding at a gala – which requires a few extra tools.)
+First, let’s talk about Online Auctions: these are available to all SchoolAuction.net, Tofino Auctions, and PartySupporters customers, regardless of annual plan type.
+Online auctions can be bid on from any device with a web browser – computers, tablets, or phones. (“Mobile Bidding” is not included in our Standard annual plan – but that’s kind of confusing – when we use the term “Mobile Bidding” we are referring to smartphone bidding at a gala – which requires a few extra tools.)

 I’m getting a lot of questions from groups who are holding their first online auction this year.
 So I want to take the time to answer three of the most common ones here: